patrick-kidger/NeuralCDE/controldiffeq/README.md

 pip install git+https://github.com/patrick-kidger/NeuralCDE.git
 ```

-Note that installation shouldn't be necessary if you're using it in our experiments.
-(The code their does some path-hacking to import it instead.)
+Note that installation shouldn't be necessary for use from the experiments folder.
+(The code there does some path-hacking to import it instead.)

 ### Example
 See [example.py](./example.py), which demonstrates how to train a Neural CDE to detect the chirality (clockwise/anticlockwise) of a spiral.